nosman/Ocamlapi/example/README.md

-This directory contains examples on how to use Ocapi.
+This directory contains examples on how to use Ocamlapi.